-Trump: It's 'time to act with urgency' against North Korea's nuclear ambitions
+Trump strikes optimistic tone on North Korea

 - Trump and Moon took questions at a joint news conference

-- Trade and North Korea are the top issues
+- Trade and North Korea were the top issues

+Seoul (CNN)President Donald Trump said Tuesday that he believes US-led international efforts to crank up the pressure on North Korea and his at-times menacing rhetoric are beginning to work.

+But he has declined to reprise his inflammatory words of the past -- invoking neither "fire and fury" or "rocket man" -- so far during his time in the South Korean capital.

+Trump added that he hopes North Korea will "come to the table," though he declined to say whether he would be open to direct talks.

+The comments came on the third day of his swing through Asia that took him to Seoul on Tuesday after first stopping in Japan, both visits aimed in part at shoring up key US allies in the face of North Korea's ongoing development of nuclear weapons and ballistic missiles.

-Seoul (CNN)President Donald Trump stressed the urgency of curbing North Korea's advances in its nuclear and ballistic missile capabilities on Tuesday alongside South Korean President Moon Jae-in.
+Trump again stressed the urgency of curbing North Korea's advances on Tuesday, saying "it's time to act with urgency and with great determination."

-"It's time to act with urgency and with great determination," Trump said, as he called on China, Russia and other nations to "demand" an end to North Korea's nuclear and ballistic missile programs.
+And speaking on the eve of his first visit to China, Trump called specifically on the North Korean neighbor as well as Russia to "demand an end to North Korea's nuclear and ballistic missile programs.

-"North Korea is a worldwide threat that requires worldwide action," Trump said.
+"North Korea is a worldwide threat that requires worldwide action," he said.

-Trump added the United States would use military force if necessary to protect itself and allies in Asia from North Korean threats.
+Trump left no doubt that the United States would use military force if necessary to protect itself and allies in Asia from North Korean threats.

 "The United States stands prepared to defend itself and its allies using the full range of our unmatched military capabilities if need be," Trump said.